Here are a few details you need to know about the Rhodes weather.

 Since the town of Rhodes is right on the peak of the island, overlooking the Turkish coast (the Turkish resort of Marmaris is, for example, less than 45 kilometers away), you will always see a beautiful mountain range on the horizon.
 From this spot, you can go east or west and enjoy the island at your preference.
 This is also the line that separates the two seas.

 There I was, walking from the Windy Beach towards the serene one, and it only took five minutes or so to get from one to the other.
-The famous beach with calm waters in the city is Elli Beach.
+The famous beach with calm waters in the capital city is called Elli Beach.

 Shopping and eating

-“Take me to Rhodes, please”
+“Take me to Rhodes”

-Helios’ yellow “chariot”
+The yellow “chariot”

 They say that prices in stores, car rentals, and island tours with local operators usually go up in July and August.
 Now, you can buy a large bottle of water for 0.60, rent a bike for 7 euros, a scooter for 12-15 per day, or a car for about 30-50.
 I was lucky enough to find Nikos and his Ruote Car Rental.